Uncanny X-Men 94

 Uncanny X-Men #94 (originally published simply as The X-Men) is a comic book starring the X-Men that was published by Marvel Comics in August 1975.
 From issues #67–93, cover dated December 1970 to April 1975, the X-Men series consisted of reprints due to lack of sales.
-In May 1975, Giant-Size X-Men #1 was published, in which Professor X recruits a new team consisting of several foreign nationals to save the X-Men.
+In May 1975, Giant-Size X-Men #1 was published, and Professor X recruited a new team consisting of several foreign nationals to save the X-Men.
 With issue #94, the magazine was revived, and all of the original X-Men quit, save team leader Cyclops, and are replaced by such "All-New, All-Different" X-Men as Storm, Wolverine, Nightcrawler, and Colossus.
 A former X-Men adversary, Banshee, also joins the team at this point.
 Sunfire returns to Japan in this issue, and Thunderbird dies in issue #95.

 Publication history

 Uncanny X-Men #94 is the beginning of writer Chris Claremont's 16-year run on the title.
 Under his guidance, Uncanny X-Men would become the industry's top title, and, along with Spider-Man, the driving force behind Marvel Comics for the next 20 years.

 Uncanny X-Men #94 was reprinted in Essential X-Men Volume 1 along with Giant-Size X-Men #1 and issues #95–119.
 It was also reprinted in Marvel Masterworks Uncanny X-Men Volume 1 along with Giant Size X-Men #1 and issues #95–100.
 In 2006, Giant Size X-Men #4 reprinted issue #94 along with other Thunderbird related issues and a new Thunderbird story by Chris Claremont.
 In 2004, Marvel released a CD containing issue #94 called SNAP!
 X-Men.
 Issue #94 was also reprinted in Classic X-Men #2 (1986), Marvel Masterworks #11, and Essential X-Men #1 (1996).